ywalterh/rappor-rs/decoder/README.md

 ## Todo

-- [ ] add reference test from ols.py
+- [x] add reference test from ols.py
-- [ ] implement a CDF and then caclualte p value in OLS
+- [x] implement a CDF and then caclualte p value in OLS
+- [ ] Compare the result with rappor implementation in github
+- [ ] further enhance lasso implementation and OLS implementation